Provincial radio (TRT)

 Provincial radios (İl radyosu) were a group of low-power radio stations founded in the 1960s and 1970s in Turkey.

-Up to 1990 broadcasting was monopolized by Turkish Radio and Television Corporation (TRT).
-Main radio stations were in Ankara and İstanbul.
+Up to 1990, broadcasting was monopolized by the Turkish Radio and Television Corporation (TRT).
+The main radio stations were in Ankara and İstanbul.
 There were no repeaters and the transmitters were insufficient for good reception in the remote areas of Anatolia.
-Thus in 1960s, it was planned to establish low power medium wave radio stations in 9 provinces.
+Thus, in the 1960s, it was planned to establish low power medium wave radio stations in 9 provinces.
 These stations were called Provincial radios.
 They were in İstanbul, İzmir, Ankara, Adana, Gaziantep, Diyarbakır, Van, Kars and later Trabzon.

-Unlike the main radio is Ankara, the program content (except for the nationwide news) was local.
+Unlike the main radio stations in Ankara, the program content (except for the nationwide news) was local.
 The 2 kW power medium wave transmitters were in the cities and were manufactured by a Turkey based company T.E.M.

 However in 1970s the broadcasting policy of TRT was revised and low power stations were replaced by high power stations which were called regional radios.